This post was reviewed and updated on June 24, 2020

 Instantly see your top options for business loans and credit cards based on your business needs using Nav's MatchFactor.Get matched

-Both scores help lenders determine the risk associated with any financing agreement.
+Both types of credit scores can help lenders assess risk.
 A good or excellent score indicates healthy financial habits, like on-time bill payment and low credit utilization.
-A poor credit score can indicate that a borrower has failed to meet their repayment obligations and therefore may constitute a substantial risk.
+A poor credit score can indicate that a borrower has failed to meet their repayment obligations and therefore may fall behind again in the future.

-What should your score be?
+What’s a typical required minimum credit score?
 That depends on the lender and the type of loan you need.
-For instance, you’ll likely need good to exceptional (670 – 850) credit if you plan on working with a bank or if you’re seeking a long-term loan or business acquisition loan.
+For instance, you’ll likely need good to exceptional (680 – 850) personal credit scores, and good business credit scores if you plan on getting financing through a traditional lender like a bank, or if you’re seeking a long-term working capital loan or business acquisition loan.
+Note that some lenders who check business credit don’t use a business credit score.
+Instead they check for UCC filings or for derogatory items such as collection accounts, liens or judgements.

 Time in business